FutureGadgetLaboratory-FGL/Logic_Builder/Intermediate/INDEX.md

 ### 58. Implementation of the TRIE data structure to store non-negative integers.

 ### 59. Number of Pairs ( https://codeforces.com/contest/134/problem/B )

+### 60. Given a set of non-negative integers and a value sum, the task is to check if there is a subset of the given set whose sum is equal to the given sum.